Toroidal solutions in Horava Gravity: Rotating solutions

-7. Similar to the Einstein gravity solution, we suppose that $r_0^2=z a$ with $z$ is a function of the constants of the Horava gravity.
+7. Similar to the Einstein gravity solution, we suppose that $r_0^2=z a$ with $z$ as a function of the constants of the Horava gravity.
+In fact this is nothing but the normalization for $A_3(\theta)$.

-Considering all these facts, we find the four Algebraic equations (see appendix A).
-As one sees there are four equations and six unknow constants.
+By considering all these facts, we find the four Algebraic equations (see appendix A).
+As one sees there are four equations and $s_1, s_2, b_1, b_2, b_4 $ and $s_4=z$ as unknow constants.
 Because already we have used all symmetries and boundary conditions there are no more constraints left.

-\subsubsection{$\omega$ independent solution}
+\subsubsection{$w$ independent solution}